Melatonin (Circadin® brand)

 What food or medication should I avoid when I take or use this medication?

-Avoid drinking alcohol while taking this medication as it can reduce the effect of this medication on sleep.
+Avoid drinking alcohol while taking Melatonin as it can cause excessive sleepiness.

 How should I store this medication?